 - Massage: Massaging the neck and shoulders can help release tension and thus relieve the pain.
 Older children may try some relaxation techniques such as deep breathing or progressive muscle relaxation technique that focuses on one muscle at a time and progressively releases the tension.

 - Healthy diet: Intake of food, high in magnesium (promoter of healthy muscle state and muscle tension reliever), such as fish, yogurt, and spinach, can help prevent headaches.
 A balanced diet with minerals and vitamins, such as vitamin B2, can help cope with headaches.

-- Essential oils: Essential oils including lavender, chamomile, or peppermint can be inhaled through aromatherapy for pain relief.
-It works by acting on the brain’s limbic system that controls our behavioral and emotional responses.
+- Essential oils: Essential oils including lavender, chamomile, or peppermint can be inhaled through aromatherapyiXA healing treatment that uses aromatic materials such as massage oils, soaps, and lotions for pain relief.
+It works by acting on the brain’slimbic systemiXCollection of structures involved in human behavioral and emotional responses that controls our behavioral and emotional responses.
 The essential oils can also be applied over the affected area in diluted form.

 - Warm or cold compress: You can use an ice pack or a wet cloth as a cold compress and place it over the head.
 Warm cloth may also be used similarly.